realabdulkhaliq/Prompting-Guide-for-Agentic-AI/ChatGPT-5 Prompts.md

 5. Custom knowledge base
    Prompt: "Learn this document (PASTE) and act as my expert consultant whenever I ask questions about it."

+6. Auto-critique mode
+   Prompt: "Give me your answer to
+   (QUESTION), then critique your own response and improve it."